 Economic regulatory agencies deal with the functioning of markets and employ a variety of tools to constitute, manage, and supervise them.
 Issues of competition and costs of service under conditions of concentrated market power on the one hand and restricted options for voice by consumers on the other are major challenges for economic regulatory agencies.
 Social regulation agencies deal with issues of health, safety, and the environment, and in this sense they are often also called risk-regulation agencies and sometimes protective-regulation agencies.
 While the stated aim of many economic regulators is to nurture or increase competition, the stated aim of social regulators is to make our lives safer by eliminating or reducing risks or exposure to risks (Breyer 1993, p.
 3).
-In addition, while economic regulation (with the notable exception of antitrust regulation) is often sector specific, social regulation is usually applied industry-wide, that is, beyond specific sectors.
 Some countries use social regulation (rather than subsidies) in order to advances goals such as social cohesion and equality.
-In these cases, the boundaries between the Regulatory State and the Welfare States are becoming even more blurred (Mabbett, 2011; Haber, 2011).
-Integrity regulatory agencies (or pro-accountability regulation agencies) deal with moral issues in the public sphere and safeguard accountability and other norms of conduct in the public sphere.
-Examples include autonomous corruption-control bodies, independent electoral institutions, auditing agencies, and human rights ombudsmen.
+In these cases, the boundaries between the Regulatory State and the Welfare States are becoming even more blurred.
+Integrity regulatory agencies (or pro-accountability regulation agencies) deals with moral issues at the public sphere and safe guard accountability and other norms of conduct in the public sphere.8 Examples include autonomous corruption-control bodies, independent electoral institutions, auditing agencies, and human rights ombudsmen.